A Disease-Based Approach to Infertility Utilizing the

 Physical Examination.
 While this sounds simple, it is often omitted.
 Here we are looking for any evidence of disease processes that may be interfering with normal fertility.
 We will perform a complete physical examination that may include a pap smear and/or cultures of your cervix.
 Any abnormalities detected during the examination will be pursued with further evaluation as indicated.

 Comprehensive Hormone Evaluation.
 This blood testing will include an analysis of all hormones related to the reproductive system including an analysis of thyroid, pituitary, ovarian, and adrenal function.
-It generally requires 7-10 days to obtain all of these results.
-Once available, we will review these with you at your appointment with Dr. Stroud in detail and you will be given a copy of all your results if you wish.
+It generally requires 7-10 days to obtain all these results.
+Once available, we will review these with you at your appointment with one of our NaPro Physicians in detail and you will be given a copy of all your results if you wish.

 Once the evaluation is completed, then a comprehensive plan can be developed for the treatment of the underlying cause or causes of infertility.
 Treatment is primarily aimed at treating the underlying diseases and restoring the woman to the natural, fertile state.
 This could, at times, require further surgery and/or medications to normalize hormonal function.
 The key to the outstanding success of the Creighton Model FertilityCare™ System and NaProTECHNOLOGY® is the identification of all the problems and the implementation of an organized, comprehensive, problem-specific treatment program that is individualized for each couple’s unique circumstances.